corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 }
 ```

+The downside is that `Box<dyn>` is often viral in your codebase:
+you'll end up writing out the concrete type as `Box<dyn Widget>` more often than you'd like, which can lead to noisy code.

 ### Fix #4: Split Into Two Traits

 Sometimes the best solution is to separate the dyn-compatible methods from the problematic ones into different traits.